dezGusty/serpents-rpc/documentation/task.md

 ####BlockingAllTask
 When the exec method is called it forces all of the other threads to yeald.

 _Note:_ this behavior causes a race between the threads that were forced to yeald.
-Can not guarantee which thread executes firts.
+Can not guarantee which thread executes first.

 *******